New Orleans Saints: 2000s

 The Saints also introduced a 1967-style throwback uniform in a 23–20 win on December 1, 2002, against the Tampa Bay Buccaneers.
 This uniform was not worn again until a 40–33 win against the Houston Texans on September 25, 2011, and also on November 6, 2011, against the Tampa Bay Buccaneers in a 27–16 Saints win.
 However, the 2011 throwbacks use the current helmet, meaning the shades of gold on the helmet and jersey do not match.
-This uniform was brought back on December 4, 2016, a 28–13 loss to the Detroit Tigers, in commemoration of the franchise's 50th season.
-It was then shelved for five seasons before returning on November 21, 2022 against the Los Angeles Rams.
+This uniform was brought back on December 4, 2016, a 28–13 loss to the Detroit Lions, in commemoration of the franchise's 50th season.
+It was then shelved for five seasons before returning on November 21, 2022, against the Los Angeles Rams.

 In 2006, to honor their return to Louisiana, the Saints wore a patch on their uniforms with an outline of the State of Louisiana with a fleur-de-lis superimposed, similar to the logo from the 1980s.

 The Saints originally planned to wear white jerseys at home for the 2006 season, but during the season, the players voted to wear the black jerseys at home after the second game.
 Since the team had informed the NFL office that they planned to wear white jerseys at home, each of the Saints' remaining home opponents would have to agree to New Orleans' request.
 The Atlanta Falcons, Tampa Bay Buccaneers and Cincinnati Bengals did not agree to the switch, forcing the Saints to wear white jerseys for those games.

 Starting in week 13 of the 2006 season, the Saints wore black pants with the black jerseys against the San Francisco 49ers (restoring them after a four-season absence), and in a Week 16 game in The Meadowlands against the New York Giants (a 30–7 Saints win), the Saints wore the black pants with their road white jerseys.
 The Saints later stuck with the black pants in their 2006 playoff run.

-Since 2008, the Saints have worn white jerseys at home for preseason games and early regular-season home games.
+Since 2006, the Saints have worn white jerseys at home for most preseason games and early regular-season home games, with the exception of the 2007 and 2017 seasons.

 In 2009, the Saints wore the black pants only once, beating St. Louis 28–23.
 They wore the white jerseys/gold pants combination during the Super Bowl XLIV victory over the Indianapolis Colts.
 In 2012 and 2014, the Saints wore black pants 12 times and wore gold pants 4 times.
 In 2013, gold pants were used only 7 times (including playoffs).
 After 2015, a season in which the gold pants were donned 10 times, the Saints only wore them sporadically in the regular season, though they were still used regularly in the preseason.